 - 1. Knowledge of the advisory committee and its mandate; - 2.
 Applicant availability; - 3.
-Previous educational, work, community and/or lived experience which relates to the committee's mandate; - 4.
-Conflict resolution skills; and - 5.
-Understanding and demonstrating the differences between advising and advocating.
+Previous educational, work, community and/or lived experience which relates to the committee's mandate; - Conflict resolution skills; and - Understanding and demonstrating the differences between advisory and advocacy.